 Which mobile internet option to choose?

 Assuming you’re traveling alone and don’t need to make international calls, T-Mobile’s offer is the cheapest and should be enough if you only need to use Facebook or do a quick Google search.
-Your download speed will likely get reduced to barely acceptable levels if you continuously watch videos.
+If you continuously watch videos your download speed will likely get reduced to barely acceptable levels.

 If you’re traveling with someone else then I’d definitely recommend Roam Free Ninja – carrying the device with you isn’t a problem at all since it’s very small, and you can get good speed and unlimited data transfers.
 Pricing is actually very cheap if you want to have multiple devices or people connected.